Written by Greg Ellifritz

 I will continue to share what I learn in my training classes with all of my readers on this site.
 Even if you can’t attend some of the cool classes I go to, you can still get some quality knowledge by reading regularly.

 I believe self study is even more important than taking classes.
 I learn A LOT from reading books.
 It seems to be a losing battle getting Americans to read more, but I don’t think there’s a better way to get smarter about any chosen topic.
-In 2015 I read 116 books.
-All but 15 of them were non-fiction.
-I usually read about 150 books a year, so I didn’t do very well in 2015.
-I plan on getting that number back in the 150 range this year.
+In 2016 I read 133 books.
+All but eight of them were non-fiction.
+That met my goal of increasing the number of books I read (116 last year).
+My 2017 goal is to read at least 120 more books.
+Reading ten books a month gives me a significant amount of new knowledge.

-In 2015, I taught a total of 15 classes on my own, three partnered with William Aprill and two more as a co-instructor at TDI.
-I had 365 students in my own classes and an additional 41 in the classes I co-taught at TDI.
-That’s a (planned) decrease in both number of classes and number of students taught.
-I taught 10 fewer classes in 2015 as compared to 2014.
+In 2016, I taught a total of 22 classes on my own and three more as a co-instructor at TDI.
+I had 445 students in my own classes and an additional 70 in the classes I co-taught at TDI.
+That’s a 46% increase in class numbers with a 23% increase in total students taught.
 I’m happy with that level of activity.
 Teaching 30 weekends a year combined with writing all the articles for this site, working on a book, and having a full time cop job is more work that I really want to do!

-I also presented at three professional training conferences, The RangeMaster Polite Society Conference, The Lone Star Medics Field and Tactical Medicine Conference and Paul-E-Palooza III.
+I also presented at one national professional training conference, The RangeMaster Polite Society Conference in Memphis Tennessee.

 This met my goal of teaching 20 classes and presenting at one major training conference.

 This year I plan on maintaining approximately the same number of training classes as last year.
-I waned to teach somewhere around 20 classes in 2016, but I have 21 classes already booked and am working on finishing up the details for at least four more, so it looks like I’ve already exceeded that goal!
+I have 27 classes already booked and am working on finishing up the details for one or two more, so it looks like I’ve already exceeded that goal.

-I posted 211 different articles containing 190,093 total words.
+I posted 224 different articles containing 214,395 total words.
 For what it’s worth, the average novel is somewhere around 100,000 words.
 The articles on my website are the equivalent of two full novels’ worth of writing last year!
-I wrote most of the articles myself, but I had thirteen articles written by guest writers.
-My goal for 2015 was to publish at least four articles a week and have more guest writers.
+I wrote most of the articles myself, but I had ten articles written by guest writers.
+My goal for 2016 was to publish at least four articles a week and have more guest writers.
 Goal accomplished!

-Special thanks to all my referrers.
+Special thanks to all my website referrers.
 Web traffic would not be nearly as high without you spreading the good word.
-You’ll be interested to note that 25% of my web traffic comes from Facebook.
+You’ll be interested to note that almost 40% of my web traffic comes from Facebook.
 Thanks to all of you who share my articles on your pages!

-After Facebook, YouTube and Google, the following referrers generated the most traffic for me.
+After social media sites and search engines, the following referrers generated the most traffic for me.
 Each were responsible for more than 1000 new unique viewers.
 Go check out their sites.
 They have lots of great information!

 - Buckeye Firearms